Skip to content

 MetricValuePlanning Note

-90th percentile daily$12Set alerts at this threshold
+90th percentile daily$12Set alerts at this threshold (90th percentile from same data)

 Monthly estimate per developer$100-20022 working days at $5-9/day